SoftingIndustrial/datafeed-edge-connector/Licenses/README.md

 by application.
 If the ***Enable Server*** checkbox is activated, the address and port of a floating license server can be specified.
 The address can either be a hostname or an IP address.
+The used default port is **6200**.
 Use the ***Save*** button to save the configuration.

-A restart of the module is required to activate a license for the module.
+A restart of the application is required to activate a license for the module.
 ![Restart module](../documentation_pics/restart-application.png)

 ### Overview